EnthusiasticTeslim/EnthusiasticTeslim/README.md

                              - Mahatma Gandhi

 - 🌱 Developing data-driven and physics-based models for materials (small molecules like solvent; big molecules like surfactant, polymers) and processes (like deionization, CO2 reduction).
+- 🌱 Presently, I am working on the [Machine Learning Operations Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp/tree/main) to enhance my skills in building and deploying machine learning models.
-- Post PhD, I hope to join an R&D position where I can focus on developing sustainable materials and technologies.
+- 🌱 Post PhD, I hope to join an R&D position where I can focus on developing sustainable materials and technologies.

 :bar_chart: My Stats: